 Monitoring Indicators to Prevent Thermal Runaway

-Corrective Shutdown Procedures for Thermal Runaway in BESS
+Corrective Shutdown Procedures for BESS Thermal Runaway

 Enhancing BESS Safety Measures